jundalisay/reveal/content/_index.md

 {{< slide background-image="/family.jpg" >}}

-<h5 style="color: white; background-color: black; opacity: .9; padding: 15px">Delayed Barter is a Debt System in Kind</h5>
+<h5 style="color: white; background-color: black; opacity: .9; padding: 15px">Stored-Value Barter is a Debt System in Kind</h5>

 <small style="text-align: left; color: white; background-color: black; opacity: .9; padding: 15px">
-An example of delayed barter is the family economy.
+An example of stored-value barter is the family economy.

 The parents spend for their children who are expected to bring home good grades in return, and be productive in the future.